 SQS to S3: Limitations of the Custom-Code Approach

-Both the approaches mentioned here use AWS provided functions.
+Both the approaches mentioned for SQS to S3 data transfer use AWS-provided functions.
 An obvious advantage here is that you can implement the whole pipeline staying inside the AWS ecosystem.
 But these approaches have a number of limitations as mentioned below.

 - Both approaches require a lot of custom coding and knowledge of AWS proprietary configurations.
 Some of these configurations are very confusing and can lead to a significant amount of time and effort expense.